rust-lang/rust/text/0000-windows-subsystem.md

   an incorrect value if the initialization was skipped, such as if used as a library from an executable written in another language.

-- Use the undocumented MSVC equivalent to weak symbols to avoid breaking existing code.
+- Export both entry points as described in this RFC, but use the undocumented MSVC equivalent to weak symbols to avoid breaking existing code.

   The parameter `/alternatename:_WinMain@16=_RustWinMain@16` can be used to export `WinMain` only if it is not also exported elsewhere.
 This is completely